JakasaurusRex/AnimalJam/README.md

 ## What is this? 🎨

 For our second module in Creative Embedded Systems, our class was tasked to create interactive display using our ESP32s to serial write user input with Joysticks, Buttons and Potentiometers and Processing's ability to serial read to use the user input in an interesting way!
 The goal of my interactive display was to create a fun and silly interactive 3D model viewer to let you customize your own low poly animal scene.
-I also created a controller that housed the ESP32 so that it was easy to plug and play with any computer running processing!
+I also created a controller that housed the ESP32 so that it was easy and seamless to plug and play with any computer running processing!

 Here are some of the tools and materials that I used to create the project and what you would need to replicate it:
 - ESP32 TTGO T-display + USB-C Cable